 We are delighted to welcome Sunita Stablein to our board.
 She became involved with us back in September 2013 as part of a school project.
 We were so impressed with her professionalism, her contributions, and her willingness to roll up her sleeves to help with the "dirty work" -- and still maintain a positive attitude -- that we couldn't help but to ask her to join the board.
 We are thrilled that she said, "Yes!"
-We should have her bio shortly to add to our list below.
+See our About/Contacts page to read her Bio.

 Novato Community Garden Receives $10,000 Grant

 NOVATO, CA, May 10, 2013 -- The Novato Community Garden project recently received a $10,000 grant from the Marin County Board of Supervisors.
 This much needed infusion of funds will go towards the construction of the Novato Community Garden at O’Hair Park on Novato Boulevard.
 About $250,000 is needed to construct the required road entrance, parking, fencing, and well water irrigation system.

 An advocate for community gardens and Marin’s agricultural foodshed, Supervisor Steven Kinsey acknowledged the many challenges faced by the garden advocates, “While the factors affecting a garden’s success are often sun, water, and soil conditions, in the case of the Novato Community Garden, the challenges have been much greater.
 Undaunted and persevering, I’m so proud of those who refused to give up until the soil could be turned.”
 Kinsey added, “Community gardens provide opportunities for food security, exercise, connection with the natural world, and fellowship with neighbors.
 They strengthen our sense of place and add to the quality of our lives.
 For all these reasons, I look forward to watching the dirt fly at the start of this great addition to Novato.”